PhamTrung012224/gemini_recipe_flutter/README.md

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on your phone.
+See deployment for notes on deploying the project on your device.

 ## Screen
 <img src="https://github.com/user-attachments/assets/4b5f0466-9b52-4a17-88b3-cc51bb9a1d7f" width="200" height="400">